Travel Guide to the Pamir Highway and the Wakhan Valley

 Khorog, capital of the GBAO, is an oasis in the Pamirs

-I stayed at the Welcome Inn hostel, a hostel in every sense of the word.
-Packed with travelers finishing or starting their Pamir Highway trek, it's a great place to regroup, rest, and chat with other adventurers.
+I stayed at the Welcome Inn hostel—yes, a proper hostel.
+Full of travelers finishing or starting their journey along the Pamir Highway, it's an ideal place to get organized, rest, and chat with other adventurers.

 🚐 Heading to Rushon: One last stop before saying goodbye to the Pamirs